Mbsm Solutions, LLC

 Part A Deductible and Coinsurance

-For the calendar year 2025, for each benefit period, you have a projected deductible amount of $1,684 ($1,632 in 2024)and coinsurance as follows:
+For the calendar year 2025, for each benefit period, the deductible is $1,676 ($1,632 in 2024)and coinsurance as follows:

 For Skill Nursing Facility (SNF) stay you pay for each benefit period: